 And the incredible dance team at VYB Dance Company at who choreographed, performed and recorded an incredible routine in front of Cam Parker's mural:

-12. Punch of Passion Tampa “Graffiti”
+Previous: Punch of Passion Tampa “Graffiti” (Now a TAMPA letters mural with women's faces)

 I cannot wait to go back to the city to explore the area more and find new murals in downtown Tampa and beyond!